 A practicum experience is required of all students for all undergraduate degrees, except those earning second degrees.

-Typically completed in the student’s junior or senior year, all practica are experiences that integrate academic components with career or other life goals and are significant educational exercises outside the classroom.
+Typically completed in the student’s junior or senior year, all practica are experiences that integrate academic components with career or other life goals and/or are significant educational exercises outside the classroom.
 A practicum experience can consist of an internship, off-campus study, community-based project, honors project, or some other kind of independent activity.

 Depending upon the type selected, some practica are graded A–F, while others are P/NP.
 Some practica are credit bearing, while others are not.
-In some instances, the practicum must be approved by the student’s major department.